Leak: New Apple Phones Will Be Called iPhone X, iPhone 8, And iPhone 8 Plus

 A major leak Friday night says the new phones Apple is expected to announce at its fall event on Tuesday will be called the iPhone X, iPhone 8, and iPhone 8 Plus.
 The iPhone X is Apple’s high-end, tenth anniversary phone, while the iPhone 8 and iPhone 8 Plus are the successors to last year’s iPhone 7 and iPhone 7 Plus.

-The leak comes from developer Steve Troughton-Smith and the folks at 9to5 Mac, who found the nomenclature mentioned in the master code of the new iOS 11 operating system, just released by Apple.
-(Troughton-Smith in July combed through the HomePod firmware code and found illustrations of the new iPhone X and evidence of a facial recognition feature.)
+The information was found by developer Steve Troughton-Smith and the folks at 9to5 Mac when they combed through the master code of the new iOS 11 operating system, just released by Apple.

 They found a lot more than that, including solid evidence of some important features in the new phones, and images of other forthcoming products.
-The leak may steal some of Apple’s thunder when it announces its new products on Tuesday at its press event in Cupertino.
+The leak may steal some of Apple’s thunder when it formally announces its new products on Tuesday at its press event in Cupertino.

 3D Animoji

-The top of the line iPhone X will have new 3D “Animoji” for Messages that move with the movements of your head, mimic your facial expressions and can even say your words.
-The head and face movements are tracked by the new 3D laser/sensor on the front of the phone.
+The top of the line iPhone X will have new 3D “Animoji” for Messages that move with the movements of your head, mimic your facial expressions, and can even say your words.
+The head and face movements are tracked by a new 3D laser/sensor on the front of the phone.

 Oh man.
 Is the world ready for new 3D emoji in iOS 11’s iMessage? (via @9to5mac) pic.twitter.com/vBpoeuOFlX